Soldiers of Love

-That's how it looked to the family.
+That was how it looked to the family.
 James told me different, though.
 "Oh, you know Dad," he'd said.
 "He was always so caught up in his work.
-Like he really had any time for his family."
+As if he really had any time for his family."
 James had never—and probably never would—forgiven his father for all the times that he should've been home.
 Uncle Harry had been home to see only Al get his Hogwarts letter, you should know.
-That's how "caught up" his was with the Auror department.
+That was how "caught up" he was with the Auror Office.

 Here's where I'd like to remind you that Sirius is alive.
-I wasn't lying earlier when I said that Aunt Hermione and Uncle Harry had broken the veil following the war.
-It had been a last-ditch attempt to rescue Sirius and luckily that worked.
-Sirius popped out looking not a day past the age he'd been when he'd been pushed through the veil by Bellatrix Lestrange's Stunning Spell.
-However, two years in the veil had helped him to somewhat grow up, maturity-wise.
+I wasn't lying earlier when I said that Aunt Hermione and Uncle Harry had broken the Veil following the war.
+It had been a last-ditch attempt to rescue Sirius, and luckily that worked.
+Sirius popped out looking not a day past the age he'd been when he'd been pushed through the Veil by Bellatrix Lestrange's Stunning Spell.
+However, two years in the Veil had helped him to grow up, maturity-wise.
 Poor bloke…

 Anyway, let me finish painting the picture for you: Uncle Harry's a dick, Aunt Ginny's fed up with a life that's grown up and is practically out of her hands, and Sirius is alive.
 Are you raising questions yet?